canonical/bundle-kubeflow/scripts/README.md

 python3 scripts/get_bundle_images_sbom.py releases/1.9/stable/bundle.yaml
 ```

+> [!WARNING]
+> To produce the SBOMs of all images in the bundle (~100 images), the script can take up to a few hours depending on the network and processing resources.

-This creates a directory under the repo's root with the name `images_SBOM`.
+The script creates a compressed file under the repo's root with the name `images_SBOM.tar.gz`.
 The script will store all the SBOMs there.
-For each image, there will be the SBOM file formatted as `<image_name>.spdx.json`.
+For each image, there will be the SBOM file formatted as `<image_name>.spdx.json` inside the compressed file.